bacontime/blog-mirror/art/isomorphic.md

 -->

 [Here's a web app where you can play around with the Tonnetz](https://cifkao.github.io/tonnetz-viz/).
-And [my toy qwerty piano web app](https://www.rmwinslow.com/tones/) also has a Tonnetz layout, labelled "Isomorphic - Euler".
+And [my applet](https://www.rmwinslow.com/tones/) also has a Tonnetz layout, labelled "Isomorphic - Euler".